Finding our way back Together

 Once, in a wave of grief during a break-up talk, I cried on the couch of my small Victorian apartment in San Francisco.
 My partner at the time didn't have words of comfort.
 He just sat beside me and put his hand on my back.
 I felt his love radiate all the way to my heart, and that was the medicine I needed.
 My tears slowly subsided, with the acceptance of what was.
 That moment stayed with me for the rest of my life.

 When our relationship ended, my body began to ache.
 After a while I realized that ache carried what science now calls "touch hunger."
 It was a longing for nourishing touch and for closeness that wasn't even romantic or sexual - just the simple intimacy of feeling seen and held.
-While I missed our daily heart-to-heart sharing of life, what I missed the most were the hugs that quietly told me: I love you.
-We are here together.
-You are not alone.
+While I missed our daily heart-to-heart sharing of life, what I missed the most were the hugs that told me: “I love you, and I’m right here with you.”

 Modern research confirms what our bodies already know.
 "Touch hunger” - chronic deprivation of safe, attuned contact - affects our immune function, emotional regulation, and longevity.
 And then there is emotional loneliness, too.
 A 2023 report from the U.S. Surgeon General called loneliness a national epidemic, showing that isolation carries health risks comparable to smoking fifteen cigarettes a day.